Jonathan Farwell

-Jonathan Farwell (born January 9, 1932) is an American film, television, and Broadway actor.
+Jonathan Farwell (January 9, 1932 – November 22, 2025) was an American film, television and Broadway actor.
 He is best known for his soap opera role as George Rawlins on the CBS daytime drama The Young and the Restless.

-Early life
+Life and career

-Jonathan Farwell was born in Lansing, Michigan to Arthur Farwell, a composer, and Gertrude Everts Brice, an actress.
+Jonathan Farwell was born on January 9, 1932, in Lansing, Michigan, to Arthur Farwell, a composer, and Gertrude Everts Brice, an actress.
+He served in the United States Air Force.
+He attended Ithaca College and briefly pursued postgraduate studies at Yale University.
 He married actress Joerle Anne Gaines (professionally known as Jo Farwell) on July 23, 1955.
 They had two children together: Alison Beatrice Farwell (b.
 1958) and Elisabeth Evelyn Farwell (b.
 1961).
 They separated in 1977, but were never divorced.